HimoriK/book/src/ch03-03-how-functions-work.md

 ## Functions

 The `main` function is the start for most programs.
-There's also the `fn` which declares new functions.
+There's also the `fn` to declare new functions.

 Here’s a program that contains an example function definition: